-Looking to get into the festive spirit?
+Looking to fill up in style this weekend?
 Manchester is glittered with fantastic Chinese restaurants, from the high-end authentic kitchens, to those putting a modern twist on classic dishes.
-Whatever your flavour, we’ve rounded up the best Chinese restaurants in Manchester to try this Chinese New Year.
+Whatever your flavour, we’ve rounded up the best Chinese restaurants in Manchester to try this weekend.

 1. Blue Eyed Panda, Ancoats

-Continuing to deliver throughout the pandemic, Blue Eyed Panda is an Ancoats fave thanks to their huge menu of authentic Chinese grub.
-Even after being subject to multiple break-ins over lockdown, the restaurant displays true Northern grit – and is well worthy of your custom as the Chinese New Year celebrations continue.
+Blue Eyed Panda is an Ancoats fave thanks to their huge menu of authentic Chinese grub.
+Even after being subject to multiple break-ins over lockdown, the restaurant displays true Northern grit – and is well worthy of your custom as the storm rages on.
 Think Szechaun dishes, classic sweet and sour chicken, and even vegan steak.
-Order via Deliveroo or call them direct for your Chinese takeaway fix.
 Blue Eyed Panda, 3 Jersey St, Ancoats, M4 6JA.

 2. Tattu, City Centre

-One of Manchester’s most divine restaurants, Tattu creates beautiful Chinese-inspired dishes, usually enjoyed in their ever-decadent Spinningfields venue underneath their indoor cherry blossom.
-Bringing the experience to fans over lockdown, Tattu has created their very own ‘cook at home’ boxes – this month including their beloved caramel soy fillet steak and crispy duck spring rolls.
-Find out more here.
+One of Manchester’s most divine restaurants, Tattu creates beautiful Chinese-inspired dishes, enjoyed in their ever-decadent Spinningfields venue underneath their indoor cherry blossom.
+Bringing an experience like no other to the city, the restaurant is one of few high-end (and seriously Instagrammable) that focuses on Chinese cuisine, making it very special indeed.
 Tattu, 3 Hardman Square, Gartside St, M3 3EB.

 3. Sweet Mandarin, Northern Quarter

 One of the city’s most loved Chinese restaurants, Sweet Mandarin is a bit of a family affair – run by three sisters who create traditional Chinese cuisine – you guessed it – family-style.
 The food is so delicious, even Gordon Ramsay is a fan, and the menu promises traditional favourites such as aromatic crispy duck, satay chicken and sichaun beef.
-Order online throughout lockdown via Deliveroo.
 Sweet Mandarin, 19 Copperas St, M4 1HS.

 4. WowYauChow, Altrincham